vilmosioo/Github-Tools-for-WordPress/README.md

  1. Download the plugin files and upload them to your `/wp-content/plugins/` directory
  2. Activate the plugin through the 'Plugins' menu in WordPress
- 3. Set your github username using the 'Github Tools' page under the Tools menu
+ 3. Set your GitHub username using the 'GitHub Tools' page under the Tools menu
  4. Ready to go!

 ### Changelog